aleshaleksey/fansys23/03-movement-exploration.md

 Not all terrain is natural or "worked" (ie "man made").
 It is not that rare, in a fantastic world, to find supernatural terrain.

-This can be labyrinths and lands where distances to not follow the normal laws of physics and geometry (non euclidean spaces).
+This can be labyrinths and lands where distances do not follow the normal laws of physics and geometry (non euclidean spaces).
 For example the enchanted forest where walking in a straight line will return you to your starting point, but walking in a circle will still get you to a different point altogether.

 This can be dreamscapes, which can change unpredictably and at the drop of a hat, and where force of will can change not only the landscape, but the very laws of the realm.